 The Devon Join Strategic Needs Assessment estimated an increase of 10% in people in the Wakley GP Consortium (East Devon) with longstanding ill health after a stroke or heart attack between 2010 and 2016.
 The number of people in East Devon aged 85 or over is more than twice the national average and the greatest population growth in Devon will be in older age groups: 28% in the 60-69s, 58% in the 70-79s and 92% in the 80-89s.

-This project is funded by the Big Lottery Fund until 2019.
+This project is funded by the Big Lottery Fund until the summer of 2019.